rosemash/luape/README.md

 # How do I use it?

-You can build it (not recommended) or download it from [here](https://github.com/rosemash/luape/releases/download/1.1.3/luape.zip).
+You can build it (not recommended) or download one of the prebuilt versions [here](https://github.com/rosemash/luape/releases/latest).
 The zip contains both files precompiled.

 Usage: `fuser.exe <luastub.bin> <source OR file:source.lua> <output.exe>`